Ap Lei Chau: Education

+Hong Kong Public Libraries operates the Ap Lei Chau Public Library in the Ap Lei Chau Municipal Services Building.

 Community issues

 Since Ap Lei Chau is currently the fourth most densely populated island in the world, public space is highly insufficient.
 In 2016, the Hong Kong Government reallocated the waterfront land of the former Hong Kong Driving School on Lee Nam Road for building luxury apartments, ignoring the suggestion of the locals and intensified the problem of insufficient land use.
 In February 2017, it was reported that the land, measuring 11,761 m2, had been sold by tender for a record price of HK$16.86 billion (US$2.17 billion) to a venture between KWG Property and Logan Property Holdings.